leonardo-panseri/cicero-on-vidor4000/artifact-evaluation/README.md

 ```

 ## Charts Plotting
-Once the software and hardware executions end, it is possible to plot the data to reproduces the figures on the paper.
+Once the software and hardware executions end, it is possible to plot the data and reproduce the figures on the paper.

 1. ### Creating the plotting folder structure to save the data copying the data from the source folders